 This section lays out a static general equilibrium model of global production, consumption, and trade in agriculture, manufacturing, and services to analyze how changes in sectoral productivity affect sectoral specialization, trade flows, aggregate productivity, and welfare.
-I show that the model makes ambiguous predic-
+I show that the model makes ambiguous predictions about how reductions in agricultural productivity affect the employment share of agriculture, and that openness to trade is a key determinant of the reallocation that

-27I show prediction results for regressions using only services firms in Appendix Figures A-9, A-10, and A-11.
+&lt;sup>25I show results for regressions using only services firms in Appendix Figures A-9, A-10, and A-11.
 The results for extreme heat with more flexible functional forms such as a fourth degree polynomial are qualitatively similar to those of the pooled manufacturing and services regression, but these specifications are sensitive to functional form.
 Furthermore, the predictions in poor countries are extrapolating far out of the sample, which only includes European firms in a narrow range of high income levels.

-28A formal test shows that coefficients for manufacturing and services firms in the pooled regression have statistically indistinguishable responses to extreme heat and marginally significant evidence that services firms are less susceptible than manufacturing firms to extreme cold.
+&lt;sup>26A formal test shows that coefficients for manufacturing and services firms in the pooled regression have statistically indistinguishable responses to extreme heat and marginally significant evidence that services firms are less susceptible than manufacturing firms to extreme cold.